Lead & Copper Rule Compliance

 Phoenix makes wise investments in the rehabilitation and replacement of aging water infrastructure in support of reliable water deliveries and public health.
 Phoenix Water is committed to ensuring clean, safe, dependable water supplies now and for generations to come.

-The last known documented lead services line replacements took place in the early 1990s and Phoenix actively continues to identify unknown service lines and replace any lead or galvanized lines identified during maintenance and repairs.
-Phoenix also has a Lead Service Line Replacement Plan in place to replace lead or galvanized service lines.
-Upon any disturbances or replacements of the service lines the City will provide customer notification and water pitchers and filters to customers.
+The last known documented lead service line replacements took place in the early 1990s and Phoenix actively continues to identify unknown service lines and replace any lead or galvanized lines identified during maintenance and repairs.
+Phoenix also has a Lead Service Line Replacement Plan in place to replace lead or galvanized service lines and will contact customers with next steps if their service line requires replacement.

 In 1986, Congress enacted the “lead ban,” which stated that public water systems, along with drinking water plumbing connected to a public system, must use “lead-free materials.”
 As a result, homes built after the ban took place are less likely to have lead solder.
 The last documented lead service line replacements took place in the early 1990s.
 If the city were to come across any lead service lines during maintenance and repairs, our protocol still stands to replace them.

 Additionally, Phoenix has conducted an extensive service line identification program and inventory of non-lead, lead, galvanized, and unknown services lines per EPA regulations.
-This inventory is available at 120water.com.
+View the inventory.

 In addition to using a water filter certified to reduce lead by the American National Standards Institute, Phoenix recommends you flush the cold water faucet until the water gets noticeably cooler before using it for drinking or cooking anytime the water in the faucet has gone unused for more than six (6) hours.
 Phoenix encourages the reuse of this water by capturing it to reuse for gardening or car washing and encourages customers to take the Save Water Pledge.
 Visit Water Services The Phoenix Mayor's Save Water Pledge to learn more.